Optimization of agricultural anaerobic co-digestion with diverse feedstocks

 • Outcome 1: Farmers will understand the economic value of several possible agro-industrial co-digestion feedstocks for use in their farm digesters.
 This will be measured by the number of feedstocks (target: eight) tested for their co-digestion methane yield and digestion rate and correlated to simple predictors that can be a first indicator of possible value.
 The results will be important for Bio Town Ag and other farmers considering co-digestion when selecting future feedstocks.

-• Outcome 3: Farmers and extension specialists will be able to evaluate to evaluate possible co-digestion substrates on-site through an extension publication, a training workshop located at Bio Town Ag, a workshop in the Waste to Worth Conference in Ohio, and a national webinar hosted by EPA AgSTAR.
+• Outcome 3: Farmers and extension specialists will be able to evaluate to evaluate possible co-digestion substrates on-site through a training workshop located at Bio Town Ag, and a presentation in the Waste to Worth Conference in Ohio.
 These workshops will spread knowledge to agricultural AD operators in the North Central Region and provide a collaborative forum for networking with other digester operators.

 Action Outcomes: